CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 #### **White-box Testing**
-- **Definition**: Testing based on knowledge of the internal code structure and logic.
+- **Definition**: White-box testing requires knowledge of the internal code structure, logic, and algorithms.
+This technique is effective for verifying the internal workings of an application.

 **Python Example (White-box Testing with Code Coverage and `coverage`):**
 ```python